-Class Action suit says Apple forced iPhone users to upgrade to iOS 7 to save it money
+Class action suit says Apple forced iPhone users to upgrade to iOS 7 to save it money21

 Some background information is needed, and we're happy to oblige.
 When FaceTime launched back in 2010, Apple had two methods that allowed iPhone users to deliver video and audio content to each other.
 One was a peer-to-peer system that connected the iPhone units directly.
 The second method used third party relay service from Akamai to transmit data from one iPhone to another.